ameliaholcomb/biomass-recovery/README.md

 ```

 ### DATA DOWNLOAD AND SETUP
 GEDI data: The GEDI data is to be stored in a PostGIS database.
-Set up a new PostGIS database with the schema found in schema.sql.
+Set up a new PostGIS database with the schema found in `schema.sql`.
-Download the GEDI data for your region of interest and ingest it into PostGIS with the script found at src/spark/gedi_download_pipeline.py.
+Download the GEDI data for your region of interest and ingest it into PostGIS with the script found at `src/spark/gedi_download_pipeline.py`.
 Note that this requires an existing earthdata account.

 JRC data: Download the JRC rasters for your area of interest from the publicly available dataset.

 ### DATA PROCESSING
-Run the overlay script, found at src/spark/gedi_recovery_analysis_pipeline_monte_carlo.py
+Run the overlay script, found at `src/spark/gedi_recovery_analysis_pipeline_monte_carlo.py`
-Run with --help to see all of the arguments required.
+Run with `--help` to see all of the arguments required.

 ### DATA ANALYSIS/FIGURES
-All results can now be found in the directory you specified using the --save_dir flag for the overlay script.
+All results can now be found in the directory you specified using the `--save_dir` flag for the overlay script.
 The results include all of the output for a full monte carlo sample, which is probably more data than you are interested in.
-To get a summary of the data, aggregated by mean AGBD and mode recovery age across the monte carlo sample, use the notebook exploratory/13-ah2174-gedi-monte-carlo-preprocessing.ipynb
+To get a summary of the data, aggregated by mean AGBD and mode recovery age across the monte carlo sample, use the notebook `exploratory/13-ah2174-gedi-monte-carlo-preprocessing.ipynb`
-To reproduce the figures in the paper, use the notebook 28-ah2174-gedi-recovery-figures.ipynb
+To reproduce the figures in the paper, use the notebook `28-ah2174-gedi-recovery-figures.ipynb`
 This will also give you an idea of how to load and manipulate the output results to perform other analyses.